craigbuckler/publican/README.md

 ### Processing function hooks

-Plugins or configuration code can define custom functions to alter data at build time.
+Plugins or configuration code can define custom functions to add, alter, or remove data at build time.

 To process content data when it's initially loaded, add a `.processContent` function.
 The function is passed the file name and `data` object which it can manipulate (return values are ignored).
 The following example prepends "POST:" to every title: